bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

 Tuple.first person   -- 23
 ```

-The pattern of types of its member values constitute the tuple's type as a whole.
+The pattern of types of its values make up the tuple's type as a whole.
 Hence, a tuple of String and Int cannot serve as a tuple of Int and String.

 ## Pattern matching tuples